bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/doping semiconductors.md

 ![[extrinsic semiconductor]]

 #### P-Type doping
-This is where you produce an excess of electrons, so some will always be in the [[valence and conduction bands|conduction band]].
+This is where you produce an excess of electrons, so some can be in the [[valence and conduction bands|conduction band]] at room temperature.
 Allowing electrons in the [[valence and conduction bands|conduction band]] to act as charge carryers.

 ![[Pasted image 20211121162637.png]]